jeremdesno/ticket-master-project/README.md

 - events : contains generique data (name, venue, image ...) that is relevant to all sessions of an event.
 - eventSessions : contains details (dates, url ...) about a specific session of an event.

-The genres and subgenres have their own dedicated tables.
+The users and favorites have dedicated tables.

+Same goes for genres and subgenres.

 The search is handled by a single node elasticsearch cluster that indexes events, and enables fuzzy search on the venue name and event name.

+The recommendations are handled by a qdrant vector database which enables semantic similarity search using the events description.

 ## Data Integration